oils-for-unix/oils/doc/oil-language-tour.md

     const name = 'world'
     echo "hello $name"     # => hello world

-With rich Python-like expressions on the right:
+They take rich Python-like expressions on the right:

     var x = 42             # an integer, not a string setvar x = min(x, 1)   # mutate with the 'setvar' keyword